Meihua35/Autumn-Begonia-Sources/Hellbat_Archive/README.md

 -  C. Martin Wilbur - The Nationalist Revolution in China, 1923 -1928<br />
 -  Xiaoqun Xu - Chinese Professionals and the Republican State: The Rise of Professional Associations in Shanghai, 1912-1937<br />
 -  Rana Mitter - Modern China: A Very Short Introduction<br />
--  Tjio Kayloe - The Unfinished Revolution: Sun Yat-Sen and the Struggle for Modern China (best biography on him, no propaganda)
+-  Tjio Kayloe - The Unfinished Revolution: Sun Yat-Sen and the Struggle for Modern China (best biography on him, no propaganda)<br />
--  Chen Jiongming - Collection of Chen Jiongming's Writings (Part 1 and 2)
+-  Chen Jiongming - Collection of Chen Jiongming's Writings (Part 1 and 2)<br />
+-  Steven J. Zaloga - Armored Trains<br />
+-  General History of the Northwest (Chinese)<br />
+-  Joseph W. Esherick - Chinese Local Elites and Patterns of Dominance<br />
+-  Anne Reinhardt - ‘Decolonisation’ on the Periphery: Liu Xiang and Shipping Rights Recovery at Chongqing, 1926–38<br />
+-  Arthur Waldron - From War to Nationalism: China's Turning Point, 1924-1925<br />
+-  Bruce Elleman and Stephen Kotkin - Manchurian Railways and the Opening of China: An International History<br />
+-  Bruce Elleman - Moscow and the Emergence of Communist Power in China, 1925-30 <br />
+-  Bruce A. Elleman - Modern Chinese Warfare, 1795-1989<br />
+-  Bruce A. Elleman - Wilson and China: A Revised History of the Shandong Question: A Revised History of the Shandong Question<br />
+-  Man Bun Kwan - The Salt Merchants of Tianjin: State Making and Civil Society in Late Imperial China<br />
 ----
 ###### Note: In Google Drive only due to file size > 100 Mb
 -  Craig Anthony Smith - Constructing Chinese Asianism: Intellectual Writings on East Asian Regionalism (1896-1924)<br />